-If a pupil is caught in School in possession of alcohol or has consumed alcohol on or off site without permission, and subsequently returned to school, the following sequence of sanctions will apply:
+If a student is caught in School in possession of alcohol or has consumed alcohol on or off site without permission, and subsequently returned to school, the following sequence of sanctions will apply:

-The first offence will be dealt with by the Deputy Head - Pastoral & Co-curricular (DHPC) and it is likely that the pupil will be externally suspended from School.
-Repetition of the offence will be dealt with by the Head of Senior School and is likely to lead to the pupil being required to leave the School.
-Any pupil found supplying alcohol to others will be externally suspended from School and may face permanent exclusion depending on the circumstances.
+The first offence will be dealt with by the Deputy Head Pastoral (DHP), it is likely that the student will be externally suspended from School.
+Repetition of the offence will be dealt with by the Head and is likely to lead to the student being required to leave the School.
+Any student found supplying alcohol to others will be externally suspended from School and may face permanent exclusion depending on the circumstances.

-The School does not currently breathalyse pupils or engage in any form of testing for alcohol use.
+The School does not currently breathalyse students or engage in any form of testing for alcohol use.